MPIDR/rsocsim/paper.md

 # Statement of Need

 rsocsim is an open source simulation framework designed to model population dynamics and study various demographic phenomena.
 It provides a flexible and customizable environment for simulating the evolution of populations over time.
-The underlying C-software 'Socsim' has gained popularity among researchers studying population dynamics.
+The underlying C-software 'Socsim' has gained popularity among researchers that study population dynamics.

 Users must provide an initial population which consists of a number of virtual specified attributes such as age, sex, group affiliation, fertility multiplier, marital status, and kinship relationships.
 The simulation allows for the scheduling of events, including births, deaths, group transitions, and marriages, according to user-defined rates.
 Different implementations of marriage markets are also available, enabling the modeling of diverse marriage systems.